-Our starting point: CompCert Clight Clight [6] is a subset of C and is formalized in Coq as part of the CompCert project.
-Its formal semantics relies on a memory model [22] that is not only realistic enough to specify C pointer operations, but also designed to simplify reasoning about non-aliasing of different variables (making sense of the standard notion of C "object").
+Our starting point: CompCert Clight Clight [5] is a subset of C and is formalized in Coq as part of the CompCert project.
+Its formal semantics relies on a memory model [21] that is not only realistic enough to specify C pointer operations, but also designed to simplify reasoning about non-aliasing of different variables.
 From the programmer's point of view, Clight avoids most pitfalls and peculiarities of C such as nondeterminism in expressions with side effects.
-On the other hand, Clight allows for pointer arithmetic and is a true subset of C: valid Clight programs are valid C programs with the same semantics.
-Such simplicity and practicality turn Clight into a solid choice for certified programming.
+On the other hand, Clight allows for pointer arithmetic and is a true subset of C. Such simplicity and practicality turn Clight into a solid choice for certified programming.
 However, Clight provides little support for abstraction, and proving properties about a Clight program requires intricate reasoning about data structures.
 This issue is addressed by our layer infrastructure.